Business Account Frequently Asked Questions

 Lodgements and withdrawals to and from external banks are subject to the standard bank transfer timelines.

-Generally, Fire will receive the transfer from external banks within one working day, as long as the request was processed by the bank before 4:30pm.
+Typically Fire receive the transfer from external banks within one working day, as long as the request was processed by the bank before 4:30pm.
 If the transfer was carried out near or after 4.30pm, the transfer could take two days in some cases.
 No transfers are received, or therefore applied, at weekends, or outside business hours.

 Your default account is based on your business’s country of incorporation.